 [Section 306 inserted as section 242i by No. 55 of 1915 s.
 3; renumbered as section 306 by No. 38 of 1933 s.
 42; amended by No. 113 of 1965 s.
 8(1); No. 28 of 1984 s.
 45; No. 80 of 1987 s.
-142.]
+142; No. 19 of 2016 s.
+100.]

 307. Compulsory examination and treatment

-(1) Whenever the Executive Director, Public Health has received a signed statement in which shall be set forth the full name and address of the informant, which gives the Executive Director, Public Health reason to believe that any person is suffering from venereal disease, or whenever, in any other circumstances, the Executive Director, Public Health has reasonable grounds to suspect that any person is suffering from venereal disease; he may give notice, in writing, to such person requiring him to consult a medical practitioner, and produce to the satisfaction of the Executive Director, Public Health within a time to be specified in the notice, a certificate of such medical practitioner that such person is or is not suffering from the disease, and if such certificate is not produced within the time stated in such notice, or if the Executive Director, Public Health be not satisfied with such certificate he may, by warrant under his hand, authorise any medical officer of health or any 2 medical practitioners to examine such person to ascertain whether such person is suffering from such disease, and the said officer or practitioners shall have power to examine the person accordingly, and shall report the result of his or their examination to the Executive Director, Public Health in writing.
+(1) Whenever the Chief Health Officer has received a signed statement in which shall be set forth the full name and address of the informant, which gives the Chief Health Officer reason to believe that any person is suffering from venereal disease, or whenever, in any other circumstances, the Chief Health Officer has reasonable grounds to suspect that any person is suffering from venereal disease; he may give notice, in writing, to such person requiring him to consult a medical practitioner, and produce to the satisfaction of the Chief Health Officer within a time to be specified in the notice, a certificate of such medical practitioner that such person is or is not suffering from the disease, and if such certificate is not produced within the time stated in such notice, or if the Chief Health Officer be not satisfied with such certificate he may, by warrant under his hand, authorise any medical practitioner to examine such person to ascertain whether such person is suffering from such disease, and the medical practitioner so authorised has power to examine the person accordingly, and shall report the result of his or her examination to the Chief Health Officer in writing.

-Provided that where the person to be examined is a female, and the examination is to be by 2 medical practitioners, one of such practitioners shall, if so desired by the person to be examined, be a female medical practitioner, if able and willing to act, and within 32 km of the place where the examination is to be made.
+Provided that where the person to be examined is a female, the practitioner shall, if so desired by the person to be examined, be a female medical practitioner, if able and willing to act, and within 32 km of the place where the examination is to be made.

-(2) If the report discloses that the person is suffering from any venereal disease in an infectious stage and is in the opinion of the Executive Director, Public Health likely unless detained to infect other persons, the Executive Director, Public Health may by warrant under his hand in the prescribed form, and directed to the prescribed persons, order the person to be apprehended, and to be detained for any period not exceeding 2 weeks in any hospital or other place, and the Executive Director, Public Health may by such warrant order any bacteriological and other examinations and investigations to be made of and in respect of such person.
+(2) If the report discloses that the person is suffering from any venereal disease in an infectious stage and is in the opinion of the Chief Health Officer likely unless detained to infect other persons, the Chief Health Officer may by warrant under his hand in the prescribed form, and directed to the prescribed persons, order the person to be apprehended, and to be detained for any period not exceeding 2 weeks in any hospital or other place, and the Chief Health Officer may by such warrant order any bacteriological and other examinations and investigations to be made of and in respect of such person.